salmomascarenhas/bot-bom-dia/README.md

 ## bot-bom-dia
-A bot that send images via whatsapp with 'Bom dia', build in Node Js.
+A bot that send images via whatsapp with 'Bom dia', builded in Node Js.

 ```bash